 6. The southernmost point of the United States:

 Do you wish to take a picture with the famous landmark?
 Well, then you should be prepared to literally wait in a line.
 The Southernmost Point is a concrete block, painted in a way to look like a swimming ring.
 It’s definitely a must-do, especially for the first visit to the island.
 You can see the island motto engraved on it „Key West – home of the sunset”.
 In addition to the southernmost point, you can also see the southernmost hotel and the southernmost house nearby.
 Taking a photo with the famous landmark has to be on your top 10 things to do in Key West list.

 The island is very green and colorful and that is thanks to the palms trees, banyan trees, and flowers in all colors.
 It is a pleasure to walk the streets, full of joy and color.
 Another important element is the mix of the typical Floridian little houses, with their Caribbean style.

 8. Old Town Trolley ride:

 For an in-depth knowledge of the island, I recommend a ride on one of these trains.
 The price for an adult is $30.45.
-The train will take you to the most important sights of Key West, having no less than 13 stops.
+The train will take you to the most important tourist attractions in Key West, having no less than 13 stops.
 However, children under 12 can ride the train for free.
 If you want to make sure you explore the island very well, then you should add this ride to your top 10 things to do in Key West.

 9. Water sports: